Safely Using Essential Oils

 Consult a health care professional.

 If you have any concerns about how essential oils may interact with your body, we highly suggest consulting a health care professional.
+Consult a health professional about any serious disease or injury.
+Do not attempt to self-diagnose or prescribe any natural substances for conditions that require professional attention.

 How to handle essential oil sensitivity